AykutBuyukkaya/JavaFXGame/README.md

 <strong>Note: This my first project on github.
 I know there are a lot of errors and mistaks exist both project and readme file.
-I'll be gratefull if you let me know about my mistakes.
+I'll be grateful if you let me know about my mistakes.
 Thanks :)</strong>.